plone/documentation/source/contributing/ask-for-help.rst

 Please do not write anything like “I see some error message”.
 Be specific.

-See  :doc:`Basic troubleshooting </manage/troubleshooting/basic>` in case of an error
+See `Basic troubleshooting <https://docs.plone.org/manage/troubleshooting/basic.html>`_ in case of an error

 Follow netiquette while visiting and writing on forum or mailing list (give respect = get respect).
 This includes: